-- Talk about the possibility to use H2 to minimize the RMS value of the super sensor noise? (or maybe make a section about that?)
-There is a draft paper about that. - For the NASS, it was shown that the HAC-IFF strategy works fine and is easy to understand and tune - It would be very interesting to see how sensor fusion (probably between the force sensor and the external metrology) compares in term of performance and robustness
+- Talk about the possibility to use H2 to minimize the RMS value of the super sensor noise? (or maybe make a section about that?) - For the NASS, it was shown that the HAC-IFF strategy works fine and is easy to understand and tune - It would be very interesting to see how sensor fusion (probably between the force sensor and the external metrology) compares in term of performance and robustness